hmcts/finrem-ccd-definitions/README.md

 ## Preview deployment for PRs in testing
-The team leveraged the fact this service has set up charts with all services needed for running the full Financial Remedy solution to create deployments to Preview with the PRs so Developers and Testers can work on changes without the weight that a local environment has on machine resources.
+The team leveraged the fact this service has set up charts with all services needed for running the full Financial Remedy solution to create deployments to Preview with the PR images so Developers and Testers can work on changes without the added weight that a local environment has on machine resources.

 The deployment can be switched ON by commenting `enableCleanupOfHelmReleaseOnSuccess()` in the Jenkins_CNP file.